bonitasoft/bonita-continuous-delivery-doc/md/getting_started.md

 Example scenario files are provided in the **scenarios** directory, including:
 - **uswest_performance.yml.EXAMPLE** - a scenario for both stack and living application management with AWS provisioning
+- **azure_northEurope.yml.EXAMPLE** - a scenario for both stack and living application management with Azure provisioning
 - **build_and_deploy.yml.EXAMPLE** - a scenario for living application management only

 Use these examples to customize your scenario and save it with a `.yml` file extension.